A sufficient condition for the quasipotential to be the rate function of the invariant measure of countable-state mean-field interacting particle systems: Introduction

 Recall the quasipotential $V$ defined in~\eqref{eqn:v}.
 We now state the main result of this paper. \begin{theorem} Assume \ref{assm:a1}, \ref{assm:a2}, \ref{assm:a3}, \ref{assm:gase}, and \ref{assm:zlogz-convergence}.
 Then the family of probability measures $\{\wp^N, N \geq 1\}$ satisfies the large deviation principle on $\MZ$ with rate function $V$. \end{theorem}

 The proof of this result is carried out in Sections~\ref{section:ldp-lower-bound}--\ref{section:proof-completion}.
 We begin with the process-level uniform LDP for $\mu^N_{\nu_N}$ over compact subsets of $\MZ$; this uniform LDP gives us the large deviation estimates for the process $\mu^N_{\nu_N}$ uniformly over the initial conditions $\nu_N$ lying in a given compact set (see Definition~\ref{def:uniform-ldp} and Theorem~\ref{thm:uniform-ldp-mun}).
 We prove the LDP for the family $\{\wp^N, N \geq 1\}$ by transferring this process-level uniform LDP for $\mu^N_{\nu_N}$ over compact subsets of $\MZ$ to the stationary regime.
 The proof of the LDP lower bound (in Section~\ref{section:ldp-lower-bound}) considers specific trajectories and lower bounds the probability of small neighbourhoods of points in $\MZ$ under $\wp^N$ using the probability that the process $\mu^N_{\nu_N}$ remains close to these trajectories.
 For the proof of the upper bound, we require certain regularity properties of the quasipotential.
 These properties are established in Section~\ref{section:v-properties}.
 We first show a controllability\footnote{This terminology is from Cerrai and R\"ockner~\cite{cerrai-rockner-05}.} property for $V$: $V(\xi)$ is finite if and only if $\langle \xi, \vartheta \rangle < \infty$.
 Using the lower bound proved in Section~\ref{section:ldp-lower-bound}, we then show that the level sets of $V$ are compact subsets of $\MZ$.
-Since $\MZ$ is not locally compact, this compactness-of-level-sets property implies that there are points in $\MZ$ where $V$ is discontinuous.
+Since $\MZ$ is not locally compact and $V$ has compact lower level sets, we do not expect $V$ to be continuous on $\MZ$.
+Indeed, if $\xi \in \MZ$ is such that $V$ is continuous at $\xi$ and $V(\xi) < \infty$, given $\varepsilon>0$ there exists a $\delta > 0$ such that $d(\xi^\prime, \xi) < \delta$ implies that $|V(\xi^\prime) - V(\xi)| < \varepsilon$.
+In particular, $\{\xi^\prime \in \MZ : V(\xi^\prime) \leq V(\xi) + \varepsilon\} \supset B(\xi, \delta)$.
+Since $\{\xi^\prime \in \MZ : V(\xi^\prime) \leq V(\xi) + \varepsilon\}$ is compact in $\MZ$, this shows that $\xi$ has a relatively compact neighborhood in $\MZ$, which is a contradiction.
+This shows that, for any $\xi \in \MZ$ such that $V(\xi) < \infty$, $V$ is discontinuous at $\xi$.
 However we show the following {\em small cost connection} property: whenever $\xi_n \to \xi^*$ in $\MZ$ and $\langle \xi_n, \vartheta \rangle \to \langle \xi^*, \vartheta \rangle$ as $n \to \infty$, we have $\lim_{n \to \infty}V(\xi_n) = V(\xi^*) = 0$.
 These properties of the quasipotential are then used to transfer the process-level uniform LDP upper bound for $\mu^N_{\nu_N}$ (uniform over compact subsets of $\MZ$) to the LDP upper bound for the family of invariant measures.
 The proof of the upper bound is carried out in Section~\ref{section:ldp-upper-bound}.
 Finally, we complete the proof of the theorem in Section~\ref{section:proof-completion}.